franzbu/EnhancedSpaces.spoon/README.md

   menuModifier3 = { 'alt', 'ctrl' }, -- default: menuModifier1 and menuModifier1
   ...
 ```
-`menuModifier3` by default is pressing `menuModifier1` and `menuModifier2`.
+`menuModifier3` by default combines `menuModifier1` and `menuModifier2`, in other words, `menuModifier3` means pressing `menuModifier1` and `menuModifier2` (which you can change by changing the according line above).
 Here you can see what effect the modifier keys have; the first menu entry, 'mSpaces', reveals its whole potential without any modifier keys and is therefore not listed:

 #### Menu - 'active window'